I know exactly how you feel when you start the search for your next car. It's an exciting yet daunting time to be alive.

 Let's get into exactly what you need to ask yourself and think about with your next vehicle.

 With so many options and conflicting advice, figuring out where to start can take time.
-Before you take the plunge and buy a used car, there are some important questions to ask.
+Before you take the plunge and buy a used car with some history, there are some important questions to ask.

 This article will provide an overview of what to look for when buying a used car so you can drive away with peace of mind.